ilianafrantzia/DSC-511-Group-Project/README.md

 **Feature Engineering**

-Combined multiple columns using VectorAssembler, including:

-Numeric features: startYear, runtimeMinutes, isAdult, averageRating, numVotes

-Encoded features: genre_features, profession_features, tfidf_features, director_features, writer_features
+Combined multiple columns using VectorAssembler, including numeric features like startYear, runtimeMinutes, isAdult, averageRating, numVotes and encoded features like genre_features, profession_features, tfidf_features, director_features, writer_features.
 Standardized the feature vectors using StandardScaler to ensure comparability across attributes.

 **Similarity Computation**

 Two methods were tested for similarity:

-**Cosine Similarity:** Focuses on vector direction, suitable for sparse/high-dimensional data.
+1. Cosine Similarity: Focuses on vector direction, suitable for sparse/high-dimensional data.

-**Euclidean Distance:** Measures raw distance in the vector space, used for comparison.
+2. Euclidean Distance: Measures raw distance in the vector space, used for comparison.

 **Movie-to-Movie Recommendation**